learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 import math
 ```

-Let's investigate point estimates by generating a population of random age data collected a two different locations and then drawing a sample from it to estimate the mean:
+Let's investigate point estimates by generating a population of random age data collected at two different locations and then drawing a sample from it to estimate the mean:

 ```python